 Linda Pannozzo is an award-winning author and freelance journalist who has written widely about ecological degradation and public policy issues for more than two decades.
-Her work has appeared in a variety of publications including The Daily News, The Coast, THIS Magazine, The Telegraph Journal, HighGrader Magazine, The Ottawa Citizen, and The Bhutan Observer.
-Since 2016 she has been a frequent contributor to The Halifax Examiner.
+Her work has appeared in a variety of publications including The Daily News, The Coast, THIS Magazine, The Telegraph Journal, HighGrader Magazine, The Ottawa Citizen, The Bhutan Observer, and The Halifax Examiner.

 Silver Winner – Atlantic Journalism Award, May 2020

 Excellence in Digital Journalism, Enterprise/ Long Form Category: “Archaeology of Loss,” (The Halifax Examiner)

 For “The Devil and the Deep Blue Sea: An Investigation into the Scapegoating of Canada’s Grey Seal” by the U.S. Society of Environmental Journalists.

 Gold Winner – Atlantic Journalism Award, May 2011

 Enterprise/ Investigative category: “Sable Island’s Cod Killer,” (The Coast)